Hyperting/hypertheme-editor/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contribute to HyperTheme Editor.
+Thanks for your interest in contributing to HyperTheme Editor.

 We're so glad you want to help! 💖